Madhumitha7765/FeatureMesh/ChatBot_Documentation.md

 - Assists the user in fetching the feature set from the portal
 - Provides the user with the list of file formats supported by FeatureMesh
 - The aim of this chat bot is to help & assist the user in getting data they need.
-- The chat bot will be beneficial in the scenarios where the user cannot comprehend the UI elements of the web portal or is not able to find the required information.
+- The bot gives detailed step by step instructions about how to use the UI and how to fetch the feature set from the portal.
+- If the user still finds it difficult the navigate with UI then the chat bot will search for feature on behalf of user and returns the feature set to the user.

 ## Example of chat bot usage